Powerbeats Pro vs. AirPods 2 Buyer's Guide

 Processor, Sensors, and Siri Support

-The Powerbeats Pro use the same H1 chip that's in the AirPods 2 for faster connections to your devices, faster switching between devices, lower latency, and support for hands-free "Hey Siri" activation.
+The Powerbeats Pro use the same H1 chip from the AirPods for faster connections to your devices, faster switching between devices, lower latency, and support for hands-free "Hey Siri" activation.

-Powerbeats Pro have all of the same sensors and features that are in the AirPods, including ear detection that plays/pauses music appropriately based on position.
+Powerbeats Pro have all of the same sensors and features that are in the AirPods, including ear detection that plays/pauses music when they are removed or inserted.

 As with the AirPods, you can use just one Powerbeats Pro earbud or use both at the same time.

-AirPods have a speech-detecting accelerometer and beamforming microphones that filter out external noise when you're making a phone call or a Siri request, and the Powerbeats Pro have the same feature.
+AirPods have a speech-detecting accelerometer and beamforming microphones that filter out external noise when you are making a phone call or a Siri request, and the Powerbeats Pro have the same feature.

 Each Powerbeats Pro earbud offers nine hours of listening time, which is a full four hours longer than the AirPods promise.
 AirPods offer five hours of battery life, but the battery life of both the AirPods and the Powerbeats Pro is extended to over 24 hours with their respective charging cases.